 MU 409.
-SONG WRITING AND ARRANGING FOR CONTEMPO-RARY WORSHIP.
+SONG WRITING AND CHORAL ARRANGING.

-A course designed to give students experience in writing congregational songs for use in a variety of contemporary worship settings.
-Students will have experience using a variety of notation and composition programs.
-Prerequisite: MT 202 or Permission of Professor.
-One semester hour credit.
+A course designed to give students experience in writing congregational songs and in arranging for choral ensembles.
+Prerequisite: MT 202 or instructor approval.
+Two semester hours credit.

 MU 414.
 MATERIALS AND METHODS FOR AGE GROUP MUSIC MINISTRY.